ArfaKA-03/javascript-projects/QizzWhizz/README.md

 ## ✨ Features

 - 🗂️ **Play Quizzes by Category** – Choose from multiple quiz categories to test your knowledge.
 - 🏆 **View Scores Instantly** – See your score right after completing a quiz.
-- 📊 **Track Performance** – Keep a record of your past quiz attempts and scores.
 - 🎨 **Clean & Intuitive UI** – Simple, attractive, and easy to navigate for all users.

 ## 🛠️ Technologies Used